trufflesuite/vscode-ext/README.md

 # Truffle for VSCode

-> :warning: **Installation or Setup Issues?** Checkout out our [comprehensive troubleshooting guide](https://trufflesuite.com/).
+> **Installation or Setup Issues?** Checkout out our [comprehensive troubleshooting guide](https://trufflesuite.com/).

-Truffle for VSCode simplifies how you create, build, debug and deploy smart contracts on [Ethereum](https://ethereum.org) and all EVM-compatibile blockchains and layer 2 solutions.
+Truffle for VSCode simplifies how you create, build, debug and deploy smart contracts on [Ethereum](https://ethereum.org) and all EVM-compatibile blockchains and layer 2 scaling solutions.
 The extension has built-in integration with a growing number of tools and services including [Truffle](https://trufflesuite.com/docs/truffle), [Ganache](https://trufflesuite.com/docs/ganache), and [Infura](https://infura.io/).

-## Native IDE Debugging (preview)
+## Native IDE Debugging

+*Please note that this is a beta release of the IDE debugger and there are some known (and possibly unknown) issues that we are actively resolving.
+Feel free to review status and / or open any new issues or feature requests [here](https://github.com/trufflesuite/vscode-ext/issues).*

 Truffle for VSCode also offers comprehensive native IDE [Solidity](https://docs.soliditylang.org/) debugging support, taking advantage of VSCode's great debugging features such variables, watches, and breakpoints.
 No more jumping between differents tools or windows during your edit, compile, deploy, transact, debug loop.